qaisjp/comm2-report/chapters/4-impl/1000-api/0015-status.md

 **Processing uploads**

-When processing uploads we use the following HTTP status codes:
+When processing uploads we return the following HTTP status codes:

+- For any unexpected errors, we return status code `500 Internal Server Error`.
+- If the HTTP request is encoded in a way that does not support file uploads, we return the status code `415 Unsupported Media Type`.
+- We return the status code `422 Unprocessable Entity` in the following scenarios:

--
+    - The file is missing.

-Invalid resource zip uses status code 422 - https://httpstatuses.com/422 - Status Unprocessable Entity.
-This is only when checkResourceZip fails for a reason
+    - The file is not a ZIP file.

+        We check that the file type by ensuring that the Multipurpose Internet Mail Extensions type (MIME type) of the uploaded file is `application/zip`.

+    - We have processed the ZIP file and have determined the resource to contain invalid metadata.

+    We use `422 Unprocessable Entity` because "the server understands the content type of the request entity (hence a 415 Unsupported Media Type status code is inappropriate), and the syntax of the request entity is correct (thus a 400 Bad Request status code is inappropriate) but was unable to process the contained instructions" [@HTTPExtensionsWeb].